-Whether it’s providing testimony at committee hearings, submitting documentation supporting specific policies or conducting grassroots advocacy campaigns, United Fresh maintains an active presence on Capitol Hill and in the Administration.
-United Fresh educates federal lawmakers, agencies and regulators on the value of a strong produce industry.
+Whether it’s regular meeting with key staff and Members of Congress on Capitol Hill or federal agencies, providing testimony at committee hearings, submitting regulatory comments, or conducting grassroots advocacy campaigns, United Fresh maintains an active presence on Capitol Hill and in the Administration.
+United Fresh educates federal lawmakers, agencies, and regulators on the value of a strong produce industry.
 Our work informs key economic and regulatory issues that impact our industry’s ability to deliver the most nutritious and abundant food supply to the consumer in every state and congressional district throughout the United States.

 ISSUES IMPACTING FRESH PRODUCE